All About Cambridge Kiteboarding

-Welcome to the home of Cambridge Kitesurfing and Landboarding.
-We are a nascent section of the CU Cruising Club with a passion for kitesurfing and landboarding, but have yet to get established.
+Welcome to the home of Cambridge Kiteboarding.
+We are a nascent section of the CU Cruising Club with a passion for kiteboarding, but have yet to get established.
 Interested?
 See below for more information, including how to get involved.
 Got a car?
-Then we really need you to help with transport because kitesurfing cannot take place at our normal (Grafham Water) sailing and windsurfing venue.
-So, when you have built some experience of kite control and landboarding on the open grassy spaces of Cambridge, you can join us when we head for the coast at Hunstanton and other places to have our kitesurfing fun.
-What we need is a group of people – from fresher to fellow – to run the Club’s kitesurfing section.
+Then we really need you to help with transport because kiteboarding cannot take place at the Club’s normal (Grafham Water) sailing and windsurfing venue.
+So, when you have built some experience of kite control on the open grassy spaces of Cambridge, you can join us when we head for the coast at Hunstanton and other places to have our kitesurfing fun.
+What we need is a group of people – from fresher to fellow – to run the Club’s kiteboarding section.
 Let us know if you are prepared to help!

 What Cambridge Kiteboarding Does

-In the Easter holidays Cambridge and Oxford Windsurfing lay down their differences and unite for trip abroad.
-Kitesurfers can get in on the action because the trip now accommodates kitesurfers as well.
-Further details will be sent to everyone who has registered an interest in kitesurfing on the Get in Touch page of this site.
+In the Easter holidays Oxford and Cambridge Windsurfing lay down their differences and unite for trip abroad.
+Kiteboarders can get in on the action because the trip now accommodates kiteboarders as well.
+Further details will be sent to everyone who has registered an interest in kiteboarding on the Get in Touch page of this site.

 What if I’m a Beginner?

 Because we are a not-yet-established section of the CUCrC, we cannot yet offer equipment for those without their own – or training for beginners.
 However, if you cannot wait to get yourself on a board, feel free to contact our Captain.
 You will find his details on the Club Officers page of this site if we currently have a Captain, otherwise contact the Commodore